-You’re exhausted from working late so you stop for takeout on your way home.
+You’re exhausted from working late, so you stop for takeout on your way home.
 One night turns into two and you start ordering from Uber Eats.
-Before you know it the driver has become an honorary family member and you can’t remember the last time you actually cooked a meal.
-No worries, it happens to most of us.
+Before you know it, the driver has become an honorary family member and you can’t remember the last time you actually cooked a meal.
+No worries, it happens.
 You just need an easy meal planning system that fits into your busy lifestyle.

 Easy Meal Planning